i-maintenance/sensorthings-pyhton-client/README.md

-# SensorThings client in Python for the i-Maintenance project.
+# SensorThings Python client for the i-Maintenance project.
 Python client for the central SensorThings server.

 * Requirements: